PabloMBooster/fpatterns/README.md

-# Length-Structured Population Model for Peruvian Anchoveta
+# Length-Structured Projection Model for Peruvian Anchoveta

 This repository contains an R implementation of a **length-structured population projection model** developed for the north-central stock of Peruvian anchoveta (*Engraulis ringens*).